phsueh/vending-machine/README.md

 1.00 | 5
 0.50 | 5
 0.25 | 5

----
-### Features

-- Once the product is selected and the appropriate amount of coins inserted - it should return the product.
-- It should return change (coins) if inserted too much.
-- Change should be returned with the minimum amount of coins possible.
-- It should notify the customer when the selected product is out of stock.
-- It should return inserted coins in case it does not have enough change.

 ### Setup
 0. Fork and clone the repo, `cd` to the folder